- Introduction to STDs/STIs

 Sexually Transmitted Infections (STIs) (Also referred as Sexually Transmitted Diseases (STDs) are a group of infections that are primarily spread through sexual contact.
 They can affect both men and women and may lead to serious health consequences if left untreated.

 Early diagnosis and prompt treatment are crucial in managing these infections effectively.
 Prevention is an important component as well.
-This article aims to provide comprehensive information on laboratory investigations and diagnosis of STDs
+This article aims to provide comprehensive information on laboratory investigations and the diagnosis of STDs

-What exactly are STIs/STDs
+What exactly are STIs/STDs?

 Sexually Transmitted Infections (STIs), also known as Sexually Transmitted Diseases (STDs), are infections that are transmitted through sexual activity.
 They can be caused by bacteria, viruses, parasites, and other microorganisms.
 Common examples of STIs include chlamydia, gonorrhea, syphilis, human papillomavirus (HPV), herpes, and HIV.

-How STDs are Transmitted
+How STDs are Transmitted?

 - Sexual Transmission: Unprotected sexual intercourse with a person already infected, including vaginal, anal, and oral sex, is the most common mode of transmission for most STIs.
-It does not matter the sexual orientation, as long as there is genital contact, there is risk of transmitting an STD
+It does not matter the sexual orientation, as long as there is genital contact, there is a risk of transmitting an STD

 - Mother-to-Child Transmission: Pregnant women infected with certain STIs can pass the infection to their unborn or newborn child while in the uterus or during childbirth.

-- Blood Transfusion: Some Although rare due to strict screening measures, some STIs can be transmitted through infected blood or blood products.
+- Blood Transfusion: Although rare due to strict screening measures, some STIs can be transmitted through infected blood or blood products.

 - Organ Transplant.
-Microbes causing STIs can potentially be transmitted via organ transplant, though in practice its extremely rare.
+Microbes causing STIs can potentially be transmitted via organ transplant, though in practice it’s extremely rare.
 This includes syphilis

-The overwhelming majority are through sexual contact, and for the rest of this article we will reference this mode of transmission.
+The overwhelming majority are through sexual contact, and for the rest of this article, we will reference this mode of transmission.

 How are STIs *NOT* Transmitted?

-Types of STIs
+Types of Common STIs In Kenya

-The second classification looks at the actual pathogen either virus, bacteria fungi or even protozoa.
+The second classification looks at the actual pathogen, either virus, bacteria, fungi or even protozoa.

-Lets look at each broad classification
+Let’s look at each broad classification

 Syndromic Classification of STIs